-Find answers to the most frequently asked questions about our upcoming admission process and academic programmes.
+Find answers to the most frequently asked questions about our upcoming admission process and academic programs.

 Yes, absolutely.
 We welcome applications from students all over the world.
 Our admission process is designed to be accessible internationally, and we provide support for visa applications once you are enrolled.

-Yes, we offer the Brussels College Global Access Scholarship, which provides a 30% tuition fee reduction for eligible students from low and lower-middle income countries as classified by the World Bank.
+Yes, we offer the Brussels College Global Access Scholarship, which provides a tuition fee reduction determined through case-by-case evaluation for eligible students from low and lower-middle income countries as classified by the World Bank.

 Scholarship Details: